All over in Warsaw, and Greece go through! Czech Republic are group winners!

 Euro – Follow the Football match between Poland and Czech Republic live with Eurosport.
 The match starts at 04:45 on 17 June 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Poland and Czech Republic.
+Head-to-head: see historical stats and visit our detailed profiles for Poland vs Czech Republic.
 Get all the latest on Football: fixtures, results and tables.

 All over in Warsaw, and Greece go through!
 Czech Republic are group winners!